 The Six Levels of AI QA Testing

 At this stage, writing the code is a repetitive process.
 Hence, adding a field to the page would mean adding a test.
 In a clearer manner, adding any form to a page means adding a test that checks all the fields.
-Adding a page means looking at all the components and forms through a whole new test.
+And adding a page means looking at all the components and forms through a whole new test.

 The more the tests, the greater are the instances of you failing to ensure the app’s functionalities as a whole.
 To solve this, you check all the failed tests to know whether something is a bug or a fresh baseline.

 At this level, the better the AI is applied to your application, the more autonomous your QA will become.
 AI should not just look at the page’s Document Object Model but also its visual picture.
-Once the testing framework sees the page holistically, it will help you write checks which you otherwise had to write manually.
+Once the testing framework sees the page holistically, it will help you write checks that you otherwise had to write manually.

-At this level, your AI understands the differences in terms which the app users would also be able to understand.
+At this level, your AI understands the differences in terms that the app users would also be able to understand.
 Thus, it will be able to group the changes from a number of pages, as it understands them semantically.

 At Level 2, AI can tell the tester when the changes made are the same and ask whether it should accept or reject the changes as a group.

 In the previous level, human intervention is still needed for vetting any change or failure detected in the app.
 At Level 3, AI does the job.